elymsyr/bimProject_mongo/README.md

 ### Installing

 * Only fork this repository.
+Remember to change DOWNLOAD_FOLDER, CLUSTER and DB Settings in [var.py](bimproduct.com/docs/var.py)

 ### Executing program